MicrosoftDocs/microsoft-salescopilot-docs/articles/step-up-license.md

 > [!IMPORTANT]
 > A step-up license automatically upgrades the prerequisite license to the full license.
 This means that the Copilot for Sales step-up license automatically upgrades the Copilot for Microsoft 365 license to a Copilot for Sales license, thereby reducing the number of available Copilot for Microsoft 365 licenses in the tenant.

+For example, let's assume that Contoso has 1000 Copilot for Microsoft 365 licenses, with 200 of them unassigned to users.
+Contoso plans to deploy 300 Copilot for Sales licenses.
+In this scenario, they can purchase 200 Copilot for Sales step-up licenses and 100 standalone Copilot for Sales licenses.
+Their 200 unassigned Copilot for Microsoft 365 licenses are converted into Copilot for Sales licenses.
+Subsequently, a Contoso admin can then assign the 300 Copilot for Sales licenses to selected users.

 ## Prerequisites

 Before you add Copilot for Sales step-up licenses to your tenant, ensure that you have the required number of Copilot for Microsoft 365 licenses by following these steps: